G1OJS/SARK100-Firmware/pages/GeometricRouteLoad.md

 # Visualiser
 This is currently bare bones but here is a clickable visualiser for the geometry.

-PC: Click to grab and move the impedance dot, click to release Touch Screen: drag to move (I've yet to stop the screen scrolling too!)
+- PC: Click to grab and move the impedance dot, click to release
+- Touch Screen: drag to move

 <canvas id="impedance" width="300" height="300"></canvas>
 <canvas id="smith" width="300" height="300"></canvas>